Will-Griffiths-Ireland/Journee/README.md

 The primary acent colour I used for the logo/favicon is an amber orange yellow #FFC000.
 This is a nod to yellow writing paper and old books.

 ![Logo](docs/logo_color.JPG)

+### Fonts

+The application is using the google font 'Geologica' with a fallback to sans-serif

 ### Agile Planning ###